algorandfoundation/algokit-client-generator-ts/README.md

 Note: you need at least version 7 of AlgoKit Utils to work with the latest version of the generator.
 It currently only works with algosdk v2.

+### Migration

+If you're migrating your project from an older generated typed client to v4, please refer to the [v4 migration guide](./docs/v4-migration.md).

 ### Use

 The cli can be used to generate a client via the following command.